equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

 ```
 Note: 'storage' and 'JSON Object' are where you would specifically state your storage configuration requirements.

+### Drive Type Name Differences (SATA SSDs and NVMe Flash)
+It's worth noting that the OS will use a different naming scheme for NVMe drives compared to standard SSDs and HDDs which are usually seen in the format of `sda`, `sdb` etc. On the other hand, NVMe drives usually follow the naming scheme of `nvme0n1`, `nvme0n2` etc.

+When partitioning, standard drives are usually followed by a number, so `sda1` and `sda2` while NVMe drives are usually followed by a `p` and number, so it would be `nvme0n1p1` and `nvme0n1p2`.

 ### t1.small.x86 CPR Example

 Using a simple t1.small.x86 to start, the following example shows you how to: